AANA 2023 mid-Year Assembly

 The assembly of didactic and clinical educators (ADCE)

-Join us on February 16-19, 2022, at The Broadmoor in Colorado Springs, Colorado.
+Join us on February 23-26, 2023, in Austin, Texas.
 The Assembly of Didactic and Clinical Educators (ADCE) is the premier educator-to-educator event for nurse anesthetists.
 Registration is now open.

 Learn more & Register